jkclee123/dumbbell_weights/README.md

 # Dumbbell Weights Combinatorics Tool

 A Python command-line tool that generates all possible dumbbell weight combinations using your available bars and plates.
-Perfect for athletes, trainers, and gym owners who want to maximize their equipment's potential.
+**For equipment where labelled weights don't match actual weights** - a common issue with budget or older dumbbell sets.

 ## Features

-- **One-Hand Dumbbells**: Calculate all possible weights using one bar with up to 3 plates
+- **Single-Hand Dumbbells**: Calculate all possible weights using one bar with up to 3 plates
 - **Two-Hand Dumbbells**: Generate balanced pairs where each dumbbell uses different bars and plates
 - **Flexible Configuration**: Easy-to-edit text file for your equipment setup
 - **Optimized Combinations**: Prioritizes combinations with fewer plates for the same weight
 - **Readable Output**: Clean text files showing weight combinations for easy reference

+## The Labelled Weight Problem

+Many dumbbell sets (especially budget or older equipment) have plates where the **labelled weight** (what the plate says it is) doesn't match the **actual weight** (what it really weighs).
+For example:
+- A plate marked "0.60 kg" might actually weigh 1.13 kg
+- A plate marked "1.25 kg" might actually weigh 1.76 kg

+This tool accounts for both weights, so you know exactly what combinations will give you your target weight.
+No more guesswork or inconsistent results during workouts!

 ## Quick Start